peterstansfeld/palavo/README.md

 I was doing something wrong and each time the same thing would happen.
 Finally, I tried zipping the folder on the Chromebook and unzipping it on the Pi, and that worked.
 Chrome OS was updated since while I was away (using the Chromebook), so maybe that did something.

+The HSTX DVI output is sometimes locking up.
+Very occasionally it will recover by itself (it just did it 3 times within a couple of minutes), but more often than not it needs to be dvi_deinit()'ed and dvi_init()'ed., which has so far worked 77 times in a row.
+You can get it to fail by playing the graphics demo (Hunter Adams').
+It doesn't fail, however, when capturing the VGA from another Pico that's running the same demo (only, in 16 colours rather than 2 per line on the Pico2). ie when we're writing stuff to the VGA memory, which is constantly going out to the VGA pins at 60Hz and then being captured by a state machine and writes to the DVI memory, which is constantly going out to the DIV pins.

+Also, there are times when I just can't get it to lock up at all.

+I think I've found the issue.
+I've found something that certainly makes things worse and that is the 'sleep_ms()' SDK function.
+If I stop using that with the graphics demo running, the dvi output is never lost.
+I've seen it flicker off very briefly, but then on again all by itself.
+I have managed to lose it once, by scrolling the captured plot with an ir remote control.
+I had to reset it manually, with the 'r' key on the keyboard.

+Arrgh, I've just done it again using ir - actually two remotes for double the auto-repeat rate.
+I wonder if it could be a power / noise issue?

+There's also another bug, which occurs if you scroll way past the end of the trace of the logic analyser.